 According to the ARB guidelines, engines should have a label if they comply with the latest procedures.
 It helps in keeping track of emission levels and engine performance.

 The label has three stars.
-It will help in identifying the emission levels of the engine.
+It will help identify the emission levels of the engine.
 For instance, if the engine has three stars, it indicates the lowest emission levels according to the standards.

 Buying a New Engine